Common cutworm

 Non-chemical management

-• Pupae and larvae can be found in the soil and should be collected and destroyed prior to transplantation.
+- Pupae and larvae can be found in the soil and should be collected and destroyed before transplantation.

-• Deep ploughing will bring larvae and pupae to the soil surface for exposure to natural enemies and the sun for desiccation.
+- Deep plowing will bring larvae and pupae to the soil surface for exposure to natural enemies and the sun for desiccation.

-• Flooding of infested fields may be possible in some areas (stagnant water).
-After flooding plough the field and leave it for a few days to kill pupae.
+- Flooding of infested fields may be possible in some areas (stagnant water).
+After flooding, plow the field and leave it for a few days to kill pupae.

-• Mulching of transplanted beds with Artemisia (Khempa in Dzongha, Titey Pati in Nepali) proved effective in small chilli plots by acting as a physical barrier.
-Other material such as straw might also be effective.
+- Mulching of transplanted beds with Artemisia (Khempa in Dzongha, Titey Pati in Nepali) proved effective in small chili plots by acting as a physical barrier.
+Other materials, such as straws, might also be effective.

-• A cutworm bait developed by the NPPC in the late 1990s was very effective but adoption was low.
-It was made from a mix of sawdust, rice bran, malathion (optional) and molasses.
-If used, malathion should be applied a rate of 2ml/litre of water.
+- A cutworm bait developed by the NPPC in the late 1990s was very effective, but adoption was low.
+It was made from a mix of sawdust, rice bran, malathion (optional), and molasses.
+If used, malathion should be applied at a rate of 2 ml per liter of water.

 Chemical management